DancunManyinsa/AI-fringe/README.md

 This project compares the accuracy of an Autoregressive Integrated Moving Average model and a Recurrent Neural Network based on Gated Recurrent Units (GRUs) with regards to real-valued time series prediction.
 The input will be a one week sequence of national hourly electric load demand data for Austria, and the output expected is a prediction of the following week's hourly load demand data.
 This approximation is solely based on a real-valued time series analysis of historical data.

+Fringe is a result of boundary conditions not being completely ideal.

+According to Maxwells Equations we know ∇.D = ρ.
+This implies n.(D2 - D1) = ρs where n is a normal vector to the surface of the capacitor and ρs is a surface charge density.
+Assuming all surface charge is on the plane closest to the other plate and a conducting material, D field on the smaller sides of the plate would equally be zero.
+Slight imperfections in the material (like thickness and some surface charge in the wrong places), we will experience some fringing - which comes directly from Maxwells Equations.

 For the Recurrent Neural Network:
 To train the model, run: